chrismhodgson/nextjs-pfrac/data/_pages/competitions/northern-track-&-field-league.md

-Everyone is welcome to join in and help the club - you don't need to be an expert in an event to get points, but you do need to be there.
+Everyone is welcome to join in and help the club &ndash; you don't need to be an expert in an event to get points, but you do need to be there.
 All members who are first claim Penistone for Track &amp; Field, are in the under 17 age category or above (school year 10 or above) and have paid their England Athletics registration fee are eligible.